-Investigations will usually be conducted by a member of the SMT or Head of Year, at the request of the Principal.
+Investigations into behaviour that meets the threshold for this policy will usually be conducted by a member of the SMT or Head of Year, at the request of the Principal.
 The investigation will seek to establish whether an allegation of misconduct is founded, and may include:

-- Pupil(s) and staff involved being asked to provide written statements - Pupil(s) being interviewed by a member of staff, with a second member of staff present to take notes
+Pupil(s) and staff involved being asked to provide written statements

-- Review of information available to the School, e.g. information about a pupil's conduct online, CCTV footage - Pupil(s) may be temporarily segregated from their peers and/or have their mobile phone confiscated to ensure they cannot inappropriately influence the investigation; where a pupil has been segregated, she will be provided with access to a toilet, food and drink - Pupil(s) may be temporarily suspended as a neutral act while an allegation of misconduct is being investigated (see below)
+- Pupil(s) being interviewed by a member of staff, with a second member of staff present to take notes - Review of information available to the School, e.g. information about a pupil's conduct online, CCTV footage - Pupil(s) may be temporarily segregated from their peers and/or have their mobile phone confiscated to ensure they cannot inappropriately influence the investigation; where a pupil has been segregated, she will be provided with access to a toilet, food and drink - Pupil(s) may be temporarily suspended as a neutral act while an allegation of misconduct is being investigated (see below)